 The coursework for CS224W will consist of:

-The idea for the problem sets is to practice some skills that will be required for the project.
-The homework assignments will contain written questions and questions that require some programming.
-Specifically, we will be working both on mathematical models of networks and analyzing real network data, for example, how to find stable sets in structural balance theory or how to optimally seed the network to maximize the influence.
-Second, we will also work with network datasets to get a flavor of the types of questions one asks in network analysis.
-For example, using citation data to create a small citation network, compute degree distributions, clustering coefficients, node centralities.
+The idea for the homework is to practice some skills that will be required for the project.
+The homework will contain written questions and questions that require some programming.
+Specifically, we will be working both on mathematical models of networks and analyzing real network data, for example, how to optimally seed the network to maximize the influence.
+Second, we will also work with network datasets to get a flavor of types of questions one asks in network analysis.
+For example, using citation data, create a small citation network, compute degree distributions, clustering coefficients, node centralities, etc.

 Questions: We try very hard to make questions unambiguous, but some ambiguities may remain.
 Ask (i.e., post a question on Piazza) if confused, or state your assumptions explicitly.
 Reasonable assumptions will be accepted in case of ambiguous questions.

-Students also need to upload their code at http://snap.stanford.edu/submit.
-Put all the code for a single question into a single file and upload it.
+Students also need to upload their code on Gradescope.
+Put all the code for a single question into a single compressed file and upload it.